Why we believe the financial industry needs its own transition as it seeks to help companies become sustainable.

 The evolution of roles is supported by a well-resourced central responsible investment team, whose task is to undertake specialist research, in collaboration with the investment team, and provide support, where needed, on company engagements, as well as to develop tools and insights through ESG data.
 By creating a partnership between our investment and sustainability skillsets, we believe we can get the best of both worlds and build genuine thought leadership that should help us outperform for our clients.

 A great example of where this is needed more than ever is in the efforts around achieving net-zero carbon emissions.
-This is an issue that will never be solved solely by a single responsible investment team or by any industry in isolation.
-For the necessary transition that needs to happen around energy, or any other system, we must invest with a deep understanding of the issues across our investment teams.
+This is an issue that can never be solved solely by a single responsible investment team or by any industry in isolation.
+For the necessary transition that needs to happen around energy, or any other system, we believe we must invest with a deep understanding of the issues across our investment teams.

 This includes not only the way we build solutions, but also how we evaluate our integration processes.
 Ultimately, it’s about allocating to companies that we believe are best positioned to be truly sustainable, and which do their utmost to be leaders in their respective fields.